vintageplayer/Scrape_Scientific_Journal_Data/IEEE/README.md

  - j : Optional parameter.
 Specifies the starting Issue number(index starting from 1) for the first volume being scraped.
 Any further issues are scraped.
 All other volumes are completely scraped.

 As of now there is no provision to scrape from a specific article.
-The whole volume will be scraped.
+The whole issue will be scraped.
 In case of connection breaks (due to power cut etc) you may have to restart the script from an appropriate volume of the journal being scraped.